Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: Banej

-Gado Gado is just that, a filling and tasty salad made with lightly boiled veggies, hard-boiled egg, potatoes, fried tofu, and traditional rice cakes wrapped in banana leaves (called Lontongs) drenched in a peanut sauce.
-It is no wonder it is considered one of six national dishes.
+Gado Gado is an Indonesian salad made with lightly boiled vegetables, hard-boiled egg, potatoes, fried tofu, and traditional rice cakes wrapped in banana leaves (called Lontongs) drenched in a peanut sauce.

 Rawon